 Should clarify whether the intent is to send BSM only with NGV or whether legacy 802.11p will be used for BSM.
 If only legacy 802.11p will be used for BSM, then do you also intend to send a redundant BSM using NGV?

-NGV SG has not reached a conclusion if redundant BSMs will be sent using NGV modulations.
+NGV SG has two operating modes.
+Legacy and NGV.
+It is up to the upper layer to determine which mode to use.
+NGV SG recognizes the importance of minimizing channel load, thus not sending redundant messages.

 SPaT and MAP messages can also be sent in Channel 172